Atharvayadav11/ricoz/README.md

 MONGO_URI=<your_mongodb_connection_string>

-Usage
+##Usage
-Start the server:
+1.Start the server:
 node index.js
 The server will run on http://localhost:3000.

-API Endpoints
+##API Endpoints
 The following API endpoints are available:

 Users
-GET /api/users
+1.GET /api/users
 Retrieve all users.

-POST /api/users
+2.POST /api/users
 Create a new user.
 Request Body:
 json